Whitney Blake: Early life

 Blake was born in Eagle Rock, Los Angeles.
 She was the first child of Martha Mae Whitney (née Wilkerson) and Harry C. Whitney, a United States Secret Service agent who had guarded President Woodrow Wilson, his wife, and other political officials.
 Blake and her younger brother traveled around the country extensively, during which time she attended 16 different schools.
 While attending Pasadena City College, she worked in small theater groups in the Los Angeles area.
-In the summer, she worked at her mother's ice-cream stand in McMinnville, Oregon.
+In the summer, she worked at her mother's ice cream stand in McMinnville, Oregon.

 Acting

-Blake gained acting experience with five years of work in little-theater productions.
+Blake gained acting experience with five years of work in little theater productions.
 In 1953, she was in several productions at the Pasadena Playhouse.
 After her appearance in an amateur Hollywood production of The Women caught the attention of agent Sid Gold, she appeared on a number of television series, including the syndicated Johnny Midnight, Sheriff of Cochise, twice on Rod Cameron's State Trooper, and on the David Janssen crime drama Richard Diamond, Private Detective.
 Her first television appearance was on NBC Matinee Theater.

 Blake was cast in My Gun Is Quick, the film version of a Mike Hammer novel by Mickey Spillane.

 In 1957, she appeared in the first episode of CBS's Perry Mason, "The Case of the Restless Redhead," in the title role of Evelyn Bagby, the defendant.
-In 1958, she again appeared in the title role as defendant Diana Reynolds in the episode "The Case of the Black-Eyed Blonde."
+In 1958, she again appeared in the title role as defendant Diana Reynolds in the episode "The Case of the Black-Eyed Blonde".

-In 1957, she played Lilli Bridgeman, who hires a professional assassin to murder her husband, Les (Alan Hale, Jr.), so she can marry a rival rancher, Kiley Rand (Don Megowan), in the episode "Hired Gun" of the ABC/Warner Bros.
-Western series, Cheyenne, starring Clint Walker.
+Also in 1957, Blake played Lilli Bridgeman, who hires a professional assassin to murder her husband, Les (Alan Hale Jr.), so she can marry a rival rancher, Kiley Rand (Don Megowan), in the episode "Hired Gun" of the ABC/Warner Bros.
+Western series Cheyenne, starring Clint Walker.

 Blake played leading lady to James Garner in "The Day They Hanged Bret Maverick," the second-season opener in 1958 for the ABC/WB Western series, Maverick.

 She appeared with Claude Akins in two 1959 episodes, "Cattle Drive" and "Border Incident," of the CBS Western The Texan, starring Rory Calhoun.

 In 1959, Blake guest-starred in the first episode, "The Good Samaritan," of the syndicated Western series Pony Express.
 That same year, her guest appearance in the short-lived series The D.A.'s Man garnered her an Emmy nomination.

-She appeared in a Gunsmoke episode called "Wind" in March 1959.
+She appeared in a Gunsmoke episode called "Wind" in March 1959 and one in 1973 called "A Game of Death...and of Life".
 Blake played a gambler's lady who tried to shoot Matt Dillon in the back.
 She also guest-starred on an episode of the detective series 77 Sunset Strip.